 System defaults Auto IRIS.
-Camera can adjust immediately according to the alteration of back ground il umination so that a lightness steady image can be achieved.
+Camera can adjust immediately according to the alteration of back ground illumination so that a lightness steady image can be achieved.

-You may adjust IRIS by controller to get required image brightness.
-You can call back Auto IRIS by controlling the joystick.
+You may adjust IRIS by controller to get required image brightness, and call back Auto IRIS by controlling the joystick.